aesalazar/AsteroidsWasm/readme.md

 https://nodejs.org/en/

 NOTE 2:  Sometimes I get an "is being used by another process" error when attempting to start from Visual Studio.
 I have not been able to narrow it down but it seems to be a known issue with the package.
 You can easily tell by trying to delete the obj or bin folders and getting file lock errors.
-If it happens, look in Task Manager for any running instances of electron.exe.
+If it happens, look in Task Manager for any running instances of `electron.exe` .
 Kill them and it should resolve.

 ## Blazor MAUI Notes